 ACE is a tri-part extracurricular program that strives to enhance the Simon’s Rock experience by giving students credit for participating in a dynamic and well-rounded environment outside the classroom as well as within it.

 The ACE program is designed to facilitate engagement across three separate categories, in the belief that students who lead well-rounded, physically active lives are healthier and more satisfied than those that do not.
 The categories are as follows: Athletics and Recreation, Health and Wellness, and Participation and Service.
-Students are asked to complete a number of credits in all areas during each of their first three semesters on campus.
+Students are required to complete 30 total credits and meet the minimum hours of each category to earn the associate of arts degree.

 Participation on a team, athletics class, dance class, or other school/student sponsored physical activity can meet ACE Athletics and Recreation requirements.
 All ACE athletics programs are inclusive, open to all regardless of experience.